-H&T Presspart and Cohero Health Launch First Market-Ready, Fully-Connected Metered Dose Inhaler to Optimize care of Asthma and COPD
+H&T Presspart and Cohero Health Launch the eMDI, the First Market-Ready, Fully-Connected Metered Dose Inhaler to Optimize care of Asthma and COPD

 eMDI enables improved adherence, engagement in self-care and real-time monitoring by caregivers